In A Nutshell

 Fairly expensive, confusing sign-up options, and does not allow P2P and are able to match an external IP address to their subscribers.
 They limit the number of times you can change servers and changes your username and password each time you do.

 They don’t support torrenting.
-They don’t respond to people’s questions.
+Their network can be unreliable.
+They often don’t respond to people’s questions.

 Keeps logs, doesn’t support torrenting.